 We observed a similar trend when we asked the respondents if they followed current fashion trends.
 Again, the younger ones are more likely to follow fashion trends either closely or to some extent.
 Between the countries, Nigerians follow fashion trends more (95%) than the other countries.

 Most people said they wear a mix of both casual and formal (61%) in matters of personal style, with more people leaning towards casual than formal dressing.

 “The older you get, the more function trumps over fashion.”

 Over the years, there have been raging conversations around how secondhand clothes from other parts of the world form a thriving business in Africa.
 East Africa, for example, imports over $150 million worth of used clothes and shoes every year, and the industry employs 355,000 people, suggesting a significant demand for used clothes.
 However, the situation is changing, with cheaper clothes from countries like China and Turkey.
 In this survey, respondents in South Africa, which banned the importation of secondhand clothes, only 4.36% said they buy more used clothes than new clothes.
 This contrasts with Nigeria, where 28% said they buy more secondhand garments.

 Regarding brands, 60% of the respondents said the brand name plays a role in their fashion purchases.
-This was most pronounced in Nigeria (73%) and least in Nigeria (52%), and more in middle-aged individuals between 35 and 44 years old (66%) than in younger people.
+This was most pronounced in Nigeria (73%) and least in Egypt (52%), and more in middle-aged individuals between 35 and 44 years old (66%) than in younger people.